in Broken Arrow, OK

 Dr. Holleman takes a comprehensive approach to dental care, which means she not only diagnoses and treats conditions affecting the teeth, gums, and jaw, but also emphasizes quality preventive care to reduce the risk of those conditions recurring.
 She aims to catch problems while they are still small so she can utilize the most conservative treatment plans possible.

 We work hard every day to help all of our patients — regardless of age — feel comfortable and confident in our care.
 Each patient who walks through our door will receive age-appropriate treatment that is tailored to their needs.
-From routine cleanings to teeth whitening to full-mouth reconstruction, there’s something for everyone at Lynn Lane Family Dentistry!stevehacks.comSchedule Visit
+From routine cleanings to teeth whitening to full-mouth reconstruction, there’s a variety of dental services for everyone at Lynn Lane Family Dentistry!stevehacks.comSchedule Visit

 The Academy of General Dentistry suggests checkups for people of all ages, twice per year.
 Maintaining regular cleanings and exams helps ensure you have healthy gums, clean teeth, and a confident smile.
 We also offer several other preventive options that will help to keep your teeth and gums looking and feeling great!